Fanzzzd/nextjs-jspdf-autotable/README.md

 ## 👉 Next Steps

-1. Add better error handling for PDF operations
+1. Add form filling capabilities
-2. Implement PDF form filling capabilities
+2. Support for PDF annotations
-3. Add PDF annotation features
-4. Create more comprehensive examples for different use cases
+3. Create more comprehensive examples for different use cases
-5. Add automated tests for PDF generation and viewing workflows
+4. Add automated tests for PDF generation and viewing workflows
-6. Support for more complex layouts and styling
+5. Support for more complex layouts and styling
-7. Integration with data sources and APIs
+6. Integration with data sources and APIs
-8. PDF password protection and security features
+7. PDF password protection and security features

 ## 🙏 Contributions